ControlSystemStudio/phoebus/app/alarm/ui/doc/index.rst

 The user interface shows the current alarms, allows acknowledgement, and provides guidance, links to related displays.

-Kafka stores the alarm system configurationData, and provides the communication bus between the alarm server and user interface.
+Kafka stores the alarm system configuration, and provides the communication bus between the alarm server and user interface.

 .. image:: images/alarm_components.png